tripledoubleE/INF528_project/README.md

 4. **Improvements to Plot Graph and Entity Options**: Enhance the visualization of plot graphs and refine entity options to make them more user-friendly and accessible.

 5. **Accuracy for Complex Structured Sentences**: Work towards improving the accuracy of the QA System, especially when dealing with complex structured sentences.
-(NOT IMPLEMENTED YET)

 ## Getting Started